idrisr/notes/UIKit/UIPresentationController.md

 * for example the `UIPopoverPresentationController` manages whether it's a popover or full screen based on traits

 ## `UIContentContainer`
-* coordinate between presentation controllers and its presenting and presented
+* methods for adapting the contents of your view controllers to size and trait changes.

 ## The Presentation Process
 The presentation process managed by a presentation controller is divided into three phases: